pitchmuc/adobe-analytics-api-2.0/docs/main.md

   Arguments:
   * rsid : REQUIRED : Report Suite ID from which you want the dimensions
   * tags : OPTIONAL : If you would like to have additional information, such as tags. (bool : default False)
+  * dataGroup : OPTIONAL : Adding dataGroups to the column exported.
+Default False.
+                May break the report.
   * save : OPTIONAL : If set to True, it will save the info in a csv file (bool : default False) Possible kwargs:
   * full : Boolean : Doesn't shrink the number of columns if set to true